Provable Multi-Task Representation Learning by Two-Layer ReLU Neural Networks: Introduction

-In this work, we aim to bridge this gap by analyzing the dynamics of the parameters of a two-layer ReLU network pre-trained with a generic gradient-based multi-task learning algorithm on many binary classification tasks.
-Following a long line of works analyzing feature learning dynamics in single-task \cite{damian2022neural,shi2022theoretical,abbe2020poly,abbe2022merged,daniely2020learning,telgarsky2022feature,maurer2016benefit,du2020fewshot} and linear \citep{thekumparampil2021sample,collins2022maml,collins2021exploiting,saunshi2021representation,sun2021towards,chua2021fine,bullins2019generalize,chen2022active,tripuraneni2020provable} settings, we suppose the existence of a ground-truth low-dimensional subspace that preserves all information in the data relevant to its label.
-Furthermore, in the multi-task setting of this paper we assume this subspace is shared among all tasks.
-We ask whether a variant of gradient descent applied to this multi-task setting can learn a representation that projects input data onto the ground-truth subspace.
-Learning such a representation is a proxy for successful pre-training, since it allows the model to easily be fine-tuned to solve downstream tasks by optimizing a number of last-layer model parameters that scales only with the dimension of this low-dimensional subspace, rather than the potentially very large ambient dimension of the data.
-We prove that gradient-based multi-task learning with a two-layer ReLU network with first-layer parameters (the representation) shared among all tasks and last-layer weights (the head) learned uniquely for each task is indeed able to recover the ground-truth subspace.
-In summary, our main contributions are as follows: \begin{itemize}[leftmargin=10mm]
+In this work, we aim to bridge this gap by analyzing the training dynamics of a two-layer ReLU network pretrained with a generic gradient-based multi-task learning algorithm on many binary classification tasks.
+Following the aforementioned line of work, we suppose the existence of a ground-truth low-dimensional subspace that for all tasks preserves all information in the input data relevant to its label.
+We ask whether a variant of gradient descent applied to this multi-task setting can learn a representation that projects the input data onto the ground-truth subspace.
+Learning such a representation entails successful pretraining, since it reduces the complexity of solving a downstream task to that of solving a classification problem in the low-dimensional space, rather than the potentially very high-dimensional input data space.
+Figure \ref{fig:multi} shows that gradient-based multi-task learning with a two-layer ReLU NN with first-layer parameters (the representation) shared among all tasks and last-layer weights (the head) learned uniquely for each task indeed recovers the ground-truth subspace with error diminishing with the number of tasks.
+We theoretically justify this observation, providing the first known proofs of multi-task feature learning with a nonlinear model along with a new explanation for why multi-tasking aids feature learning.
+Our theoretical contributions are summarized below, and verified numerically in Appendix \ref{sec:sims}. \begin{itemize}[leftmargin=3mm]

-\item \textbf{Proof of multi-task representation learning with two-layer ReLU network.} We consider binary classification tasks whose labels are functions of only $r$ features of the input data, where $r$ is much smaller than the ambient dimension $d$.
-We prove that one gradient descent update of each of the task-specific heads followed by one gradient descent update of the representation removes all spurious features and leads to a dense projection onto the ground-truth $r$-dimensional feature space as long as the number of pre-training tasks $T \gg r2^{2r} d^2$.